enfein/mieru/README.md

 7. mieru supports IPv4 and IPv6.
 8. mieru provides socks5, HTTP and HTTPS proxy.
 9. The client software supports Windows, Mac OS and Linux.
+10. The server software supports socks5 outbound (proxy chain).
-10. If you need advanced features like global proxy or customized routing rules, you can use mieru as the backend of a proxy platform such as clash.
+11. If you need advanced features like global proxy or customized routing rules, you can use mieru as the backend of a proxy platform such as clash.

 ## User Guide